 He was spoiled rotten by his wealthy parents and soon learned to spend money like candy.

-However when the young Franciscus learned that buying stuff didn’t make him happy enough, he gave away everything he had.
+Though, the young Francis learned that buying stuff didn’t make him happy enough.

 Among the many ways Franciscus helped people, he was greatly known for how he treated animals.

 And according to what we are told, the birds listened to him attentively because they liked his voice so much.

 The town would feed the wolf and the wolf would do no more harm.

-In 1925 Heinrich Zimmermann, writer and publisher of the magazine Mensch und Hund/Man and Dog, organized the first World Animal Day on March 24.
+In 1925 Heinrich Zimmermann, writer and publisher of the magazine “Mensch und Hund” (“Man and Dog”), organized the first World Animal Day on March 24.

-In 1926 World Animal Day was first celebrated on October 4 and in 1931 Zimmermann succeeded to have a resolution adopted at the International Animal Protection Congress in Florence to make World Animal Day an official global holiday on October 4.
+Later in 1931 Zimmermann succeeded to have a resolution adopted at the International Animal Protection Congress in Florence to make World Animal Day an official global holiday on October 4.